Revolt of the Batavi: Background

 Then Vitellius launched his own bid for power and prepared to lead the Rhine legions into Italy against Otho.
 Now in urgent need of the Batavi's military support, Vitellius released Civilis.
 In return, the Batavi regiments helped Vitellius defeat Otho's forces at the Battle of Bedriacum.
 The Batavi troops were then ordered to return home.
 But at this point news arrived of the mutiny of general Titus Flavius Vespasianus, commander of forces in Syria, whose own massive army of five legions was soon joined by the legions on the Danube.
 Vitellius' governor in Germania Inferior, desperate to raise more troops, lost the goodwill of the Batavi by attempting to conscript more Batavi than the maximum stipulated in their treaty.
 The brutality and corruption of the Roman recruiting centurions, who were also responsible for many cases of sexual assault on Batavi boys, brought already deep discontent in the Batavi homeland to the boil.

 Uprising

 In the summer of 69, Civilis was commander of the Batavian auxiliary troops allocated in the Rhine legions.
 He was aware of Roman military tactics which gave him ideas on how to defeat them.
-The first action was to set up a decoy and Civilis induced a rebellion outside of Batavia.
+The first action was to set up a decoy and Civilis induced a rebellion outside of Batavia and fragment the Northern Roman army.